stolksdorf/wine-n-code/lessons/00 - what is programming.md

 # What is Programming

 For this session we are going to start with the basics.
-I want to get a base foundation of thinking and teerminology that we can build on.
+I want to get a base foundation of thinking and terminology that we can build on.
 If this isn't new to you, you can read ahead and blitz through, maybe help out someone that is having a hard time.
 If this isn't new to you, you don't have to 'get' everything immediately.
 This shit is hard, it's like learning a brand new lanugage, it takes time and practice.
 In future session we'll be exploring more advanced topics, and you'll be directing what we cover.

 Programming or writing code, is simply writing out instructions for a machine to follow.
 A really great analogy for getting your head around it is to think of programming like writing out cooking recipes.
 Each recipe has a series of ingredients, detailed list of steps, and produces a delicious outcome.